Dr. Mariwan Baker

-Dr. Baker’s life experiences had a profound impact on him personally.
-Seeking to create change and improve lives for others he started Bring Hope Humanitarian Foundation which was a culmination of work he started as early as 1999 when he became more established and improved his economic condition.
+Seeking to inspire change and improve the lives of others, he started Bring Hope Humanitarian Foundation -- a culmination of work that he started as early as 1999 when he became more established in Sweden and improved his economic situation.
 As a personal witness and survivor of the 8-year Iran-Iraq war, the chemical attack on Halabja, the Kuwait war and massive Kurdish exodus during the first Gulf War, Dr. Baker sought to always provide assistance to others in need.